TheFox/mandelbrot-c/README.md

 	./build/bin/mandelbrot 1024 1024 1 100 -.5 2 0 2

 This will generate an 1024x1024 pixel image with depth 1 to 100.
+The real part coordinate -.5 and the imaginary part coordinate 0 will be centered to the image.

 ### Arguments
 - `I_WIDTH`: The width of the image.